How to Apply

 - The applicant's motivation for a career in medicine

-*As authorized by the Board of Regents, and subject to the approval of the UT System, the University of Texas Southwestern Medical Center added race and ethnicity to the broad range of criteria considered for student admission and for awarding scholarships and fellowships beginning with academic year 2006–2007.
+*As authorized by the Board of Regents, and subject to the approval of the UT System, UT Southwestern Medical Center added race and ethnicity to the broad range of criteria considered for student admission and for awarding scholarships and fellowships beginning with academic year 2006–2007.